anikat1/cnr-tist/README.md

-Cut-n-Reveal: Time-series Segmentations with Explanations (cnrUV)
+'Cut-n-Reveal: Time-series Segmentations with Explanations (cnrUV)', Nikhil Muralidhar, Liangzhe Chen, Anika Tabassum, Supriya Chinthavali, Naren Ramakrishnan, and B. Aditya Prakash
 ==========================================================================

-Authors: Nikhil Muralidhar, Liangzhe Chen, Anika Tabassum, Supriya Chinthavali, Naren Ramakrishnan, and B. Aditya Prakash

 Usage:
 Note: You need to set the correct MATLAB_path in the makefile (Including the MATLAB executable).